rekki/supplier-api/documentation/catalog-api.md

 <!-- <details><summary>Show details</summary> -->

 Creates or Updates an item on your catalog.
-If item with this `product_code` already exists, it will return {"error":"already_exists"} you must first delete it by using the delete api
+If item with this `product_code` already exists, you can update this item.

 ### Parameters